linked-db/linked-ql/README.md

 ## Introducing Auto-Versioning

-⚡️ *Create, Alter, and Drop schemas without needing to worry about versioning.*
+⚡️ *Create, alter, and drop schemas without needing to worry about versioning.*

 <details><summary><i>You may be doing too much!</i></summary>